 |Regional Air Services||Arusha, Lake Manyara|

 1: Condor’s outbound flights from Kilimanjaro to Frankfurt make a stop in Mombasa.
-However, the airline doesn’t have traffic rights to move passengers solely between Kilimanjaro and Mombasa.
+However, the airline doesn’t have the traffic right to move passengers solely between Kilimanjaro and Mombasa.

 2: KLM’s outbound flights from Kilimanjaro to Amsterdam make a stop in Dar es Salaam.
-However, the airline doesn’t have traffic rights to move passengers solely between Kilimanjaro and Dar es Salaam.
+However, the airline doesn’t have the traffic right to move passengers solely between Kilimanjaro and Dar es Salaam.

 3: Qatar Airways’ outbound flights from Kilimanjaro to Doha make a stop in Dar Es Salaam.
 However, the airline doesn’t have traffic rights to move passengers solely between Kilimanjaro and Dar Es Salaam.